-Note: When using domains with the XIV system running microcode 11.5 or later, refer to Chapter 6, "Best Practices," on page 17.
+Note: When using domains with the XIV system running microcode 11.5 or later, Spectrum Accelerate, or FlashSystem A9000/A9000R, refer to "Working with multi-tenancy" on page 17.

 During configuration you can connect the Cinder node to one or more IBM storage systems using different connectivity types and user credentials.
 Each individual connection between the Cinder node and a storage system is referred to as a volume backend.